davethehat/sib-ext/README.md

 Note that methods whose names start with underscores are not inteded to be used in code outside Ext

 ## String functions
+All string functions return new strings - the passed strings are unchanged.

 ```javascript
 // Trim spaces from left and right